ReubenMathew/EECS4313/assignments/assignment 1/Bug Report 2.md

 Bug Report
 <!-- Is this a bug (e.g., coding error, design issue or documentation mismatch) or feature enhancement? -->
 ### Reproducibility:
-Yes it is reproducible with a variety of inputs.
+Yes it is reproducible with any ASCII or Unicode character type labelled projects that are created and linked within the BORG Calendar program.

+This bug was tested with a variety of conditions, namely:
+- Varying Project name length
+- Varying the properties and fields of the project
+- Varying the Project description
 <!-- Yes / no / sometimes / unknown.
 For no/sometimes, provide as much information as you can. -->
 ### Severity:
 Minor Issue
 <!-- Is this a major issue or a minor issue? -->
 ### Problem summary:
 A visual bug occurs when linking a project you created.
+When linking an existing BORG project, it links the project twice visually.

+This bug can bloat the **Links** list and heavily distracts the user.
 <!-- A short summary of the problem -->
 ### Problem description:
 1. Go to the project tab